Brief Introduction

 contributing to the global quest for peace and prosperity.

-The 5th General Assembly held in 2009 decided to establish the
+General Assembly held in 2009 decided to establish the

 ICAPP